 Starting Co-Editing Session from Egnyte Web UI and Preview:

-If a document is compatible with collaborative co-editing, and Microsoft Office Desktop Integration is set up and added for your domain as a default application by your admin, an Edit button will appear in list view (or in the context menu with the "Edit in [Word] [Excel] [PowerPoint] Desktop").
-Click Edit to check out the document and start a collaboration session.
+If a document is compatible with collaborative co-editing, and Microsoft Office Integration is set up and added for your domain as a default application by your admin, a Co-Edit button will appear in list view (or in the context menu with the "Edit in [Word] [Excel] [PowerPoint] Desktop").
+Click Co-Edit to check out the document and start a collaboration session.

-The Edit button also shows up in File Preview:
+The Co-Edit button also shows up in File Preview:

-2nd Option: If your organization is NOT using SSO, in that case as a user, you would be asked one-time to authenticate with your O365 business user email - you can see on the right upper corner, there is no linking done at this time.
-Click "Continue"
+2nd Option: If your organization is NOT using SSO, in that case as a user, the user would be asked one-time to authenticate with your O365 business user email - you can see on the right upper corner, there is no linking done at this time.
+Click "Continue".

-Please, do ensure that Microsoft Office Tenant where your global admin has done the setup, as a user you will be required to same Microsoft Tenant.
+Please ensure that Microsoft Office Tenant, where your global admin has done the setup, as a user, will be required to same Microsoft Tenant.
 Example.
-Here, the admin who did the setup used XX@egnyteinc.onmicrosoft.com, and the User who would do mapping is using YY@egnyteinc.onmicrosoft.com as well, as it has to be the same tenant.
+Here, the admin who did the setup used XX@egnyteinc.onmicrosoft.com, and the User who would do mapping is using YY@egnyteinc.onmicrosoft.com as well, as they have to be in the same tenant.

 After Accepting Permissions from the above dialog, below is the confirmation screen once the mapping is completed.
-You would not see in the upper right corner that the account is linked just like with Option 1.
+You would not see that the account is linked in the upper right corner, like with Option 1.

 Now, the User setup is then complete.
-You would also be able to see this in the right-end upper corner that accounts are linked when next time you start working on Editing documents, and this screen, and you would not need to do this step again, unless and until you remove linking (option coming soon).
+You would also be able to see in the right-end upper corner that accounts are linked when you start working on Co-Editing documents and this screen, and you would not need to do this step again unless and until you remove linking.

 Starting Co-Editing Session from Egnyte Desktop App

-If you are starting from the Egnyte Desktop App (3.10.2 Windows and 3.11.0 Mac) then you can see the co-edit option in the context menu to start/join the collaboration session using Microsoft Office Desktop as shown here.
+If you are starting from the Egnyte Desktop App (3.11.1 Windows and 3.11.2 Mac), you can see the co-edit option in the context menu to start/join the collaboration session using Microsoft Office Desktop as shown here.

 User has an option to set the default action for the co-edit prompt in the preferences as highlighted below: